Table of contents

 Lenders require this agreement in higher-risk scenarios (low credit, no experience) to reduce the chances of mismanagement, which could lead to missed mortgage payments and higher risk of default.

-Most borrowers don’t need a property management agreement—but if you’re new to rentals and have credit under 700, plan on hiring a professional manager to satisfy lender guidelines.
+Key takeaway: Most borrowers don’t need a property management agreement but if you’re new to rentals and have credit under 700, plan on hiring a professional manager to satisfy lender guidelines.

 An appraisal is required for every DSCR loan.
 It confirms the property’s market value and expected rental income, ensuring your loan amount and DSCR calculation are accurate.
-A solid appraisal is one of the final and most important pieces of the loan process.
+The appraisal is one of the final and most important pieces of the loan process.

 Appraisal Ordering